jumoel/golive/README.md

 In fact, there is only `golive.json`. :-)

 See `golive.example.json` for an example configuration.
-If you ran `golive` and received a POST webhook request for this project, a `test.txt` file would be created in the same directory with the contents `foo`.
+If you ran `golive` and received a POST webhook request for my test repo for this project, a `test.txt` file would be created in the same directory with the contents `foo`.

 ## RFC